Joaquín Botero

 Joaquín Botero Vaca (born 10 December 1977) is a Bolivian former professional footballer who played as a striker.

-He is the second all-time top goalscorer for the Bolivia national team with 20 goals, and was the top goalscorer in world football in the 2002 season, with 49 goals scored for Club Bolívar.
+He is the second all-time top goalscorer for the Bolivia national team with 20 goals and was awarded the World's Best Top Division Goal Scorer by the IFFHS for scoring 49 goals in a season Club Bolívar in 2002.

 Club career

 Botero not only played in Bolivia's football league, he also played abroad, in the football leagues of Mexico, Argentina and Venezuela.

 After scoring 133 goals for Club Bolívar and becoming the club's second highest goalscorer of all time behind Luis Fernando Salinas, he left the club to play abroad.

 Botero's first foreign club was the Mexican team Pumas.
 In his first season with Pumas, the 2003 Apertura, he scored three goals in 17 games.
 After scoring another three in nine games in the 2004 Clausura, Botero broke out in the 2004 Apertura, registering 11 goals in 19 games.

 In 2006, he joined San Lorenzo de Almagro of the Primera División de Argentina and in 2007 he played for Deportivo Táchira of Venezuela.
 After an unsuccessful stint in both clubs, Botero returned to Bolívar as a free agent in 2008.

 He joined the Mexican team Correcaminos UAT for the Clausura 2009 season, marking his return to Mexico.

 In January 2010, he was loaned out to Al Arabi Kuwait for $170,000.
 He made four appearances and scored three goals.

 In 2011, Botero returned to his country to play for San José and Sport Boys Warnes; in the latter, he was the author of two goals that allowed promotion of the team to the First Division of Bolivia for the first time.
 In this team, he played until his retirement in 2014.

 For six years and after his retirement, Botero decided to dedicate himself to personal activities and projects.
 However, in 2020 he announced his return to the fields, playing for Club Universidad San Francisco de Asís of the Primera A de Potosí in Tupiza, Bolivia.